jodadoj/spotify-clone-next/README.md

 }
 ```

-We pass those props down to our `ListItem` and define an `onClick` and `router` hook for future use.
+We pass those props down to our `ListItem` and define an `onClick` and `router` hook for future use - this means we begin the file with `"use client"` yet again.
 We define a generic `button` which uses the `onClick` import the `Image` component from `next/navigation` and pass the `name` attribute down in a p tag.
 Finally we import `FaPlay` from `react-icons/fa` and use it to create an active button that scaled on hover.

 ```ts
 "use client";